How to Participate

 The learning journey will culminate in a Final Challenge that invites students to submit a 90-second video clip created on Apple Clips and using the storytelling and skills learned/practiced throughout the learning journey.

-For the Final Challenge, students will identify and research a story idea to create an impactful short video (90 seconds or less) that may focus on any aspect of environmental justice, projection and repair that is meaningful to them.
+For the Final Challenge, students will identify and research a story idea to create an impactful short video (90 seconds or less) that may focus on an aspect of environmental justice, projection and repair that is meaningful to them.
 Films will become part of a celebration of youth visions and voices from across the country.
 Educators and students will need access Apple Clips video editing software for Final Challenge submissions (a free iOS app for making and sharing fun videos with text, effects, music and graphics).
+If technology access is an issue for your students, please let us know–we’d love to find ways for this Final Challenge to work for everyone!

 Criteria to Consider for Student Filmmakers